bbhunter/commit-stream/README.md

 `commit-stream` drinks commit logs from the Github event firehose exposing the author details (name and email address) associated with Github repositories in real time.

-OSINT / Recon uses for Redteamers / Bug bounty hunters:
+OSINT / Blueteam / Recon uses for Redteamers / Bug bounty hunters:

 * Uncover repositories which employees of a target company is commiting code (filter by email domain)
 * Identify repositories belonging to an individual (filter by author name)
 * Chain with other tools such as trufflehog to extract secrets in uncovered repositories.
+* Alerts to Slack, Elastic Search and others

 Companies have found the tool useful to discover repositories that their employees are committing intellectual property to.